-The Spoonie Authors Network is a community initiative devoted to sharing the stories of disabled, d/Deaf, neurodiverse authors (and/or authors who manage mental illness and/or chronic conditions) and educating abled people about what life is like for us as “Spoonie” creatives.
+The Spoonie Authors Network is a community initiative devoted to sharing the stories of disabled, d/Deaf, hard-of-hearing, Blind, visually impaired, neurodivergent authors—and/or authors who manage mental illness and/or chronic conditions—and educating abled people about what life is like for us as “Spoonie” creatives.
+Our goal is also to make it a resource hub for writers in our community by offering tips and links to sensitivity editors.
+(Visit our Resources menu to see what’s available so far!)

 A Brief Origin Story